Welcome note from the President of the AIACE international

 Dear AIACE members,

-From Valencia in 2018 to Lisbon in 2019, a coincidence brought us from the Mediterranean to the Atlantic, two different cultures that are still Iberian and European.
+From Valencia in 2018 to Lisbon in 2019, happy coincidence has taken us from the Mediterranean to the Atlantic, and to two different cultures that are both Iberian and resolutely European.

-But, on the other hand, 2019 is a very special date: we are celebrating the half-century of existence of our association of former officials of the European Union institutions.
-This is obviously a very special opportunity to make visible and express the importance of the European Civil Service, as I had the opportunity to present it to President Juncker at the meeting we recently had with him.
+On the other hand, 2019 is a very special date: we will be celebrating 50 years since our association of former officials of the European Union institutions was created.
+This is obviously an excellent opportunity to raise awareness of AIACE’s role and to highlight the fundamental importance of the European Civil Service, just as I was able to do with President Juncker at our recent meeting with him.

 With kind regards,